Use convex hulls (and eventually other peelings) to order bivariate data.

 Methods for peeling bivariate data into concentric tiers generalize the univariate concept of rank to separate core versus peripheral cases (Green, 1981).

-The code for peeling convex hulls was adapted from plothulls()
+The code for peeling convex hulls was adapted from plothulls() in the

 aplpack package.